John Hussey, 1st Baron Hussey of Sleaford: Family

 John Hussey secondly married Lady Anne Grey in 1509 at Sleaford, Lincolnshire.
 According to historian Sir William Dugdale, in the documents written by Hussey, shortly before his death in 1537, he speaks of his wife as 'Anne'.
 She was the daughter of George Grey, 2nd Earl of Kent – by his second wife, Catherine Herbert.
-Lady Anne's paternal grandmother was Lady Katherine Percy, the great-great-granddaughter of King Edward III of England.
+Lady Anne's paternal grandmother was Lady Katherine Percy, the great-great-granddaughter of King Edward III.
 John Hussey and Lady Anne Grey had issue, including: